Chingu-cohorts/pmrok-chgmgt/Home-Contribute.md

 Any changes or additions to make should be made to this working branch.
 Remember to issue frequent commits if you are making multiple changes so there is a detailed trail of each change you've made.
-3. When you are ready to share with others or if you just need to ensure that your in progress work is backed up push your changes to the `pmrok-chgmt` repo using the same working branch name.
+3. When you are ready to share with others or if you just need to ensure that your in progress work is backed up, push your changes to the `pmrok-chgmt` repo using the same working branch name.
 For example, `git push origin fix/softskill-url`.
 4. If you should need to refresh your working branch from GitHub simply `git pull origin <working-branch>`.
 5. When your changes are completed you can start the process of promoting them to the wiki by creating a PR to merge your changes into the `development` branch.
-Be sure to select `PMCAB` as the reviewer and once changes have been reviewed and approved you will be responsible for performing the merge.
+Be sure to select `PMCAB` as the reviewer and once changes have been reviewed and approved, you will be responsible for performing the merge.
 6. Once your change has been merged into the `development` branch it will be ready to merge into the `master` branch along with changes submitted by others.
 A member of the _PMRoK Change Approval